vron7/Aha-s/patterns.md

 * managing the entries
 * managing the loading and saving of the diary

-Whats the problem?
+Whats the **problem**?
 Let's say we want to have some common processing when we load/save the diary.
 Or we might have 10 different classes in out project, which we want to load/save.
 It makes sense to take all the presistance functionality and add them to separate component, which we can generalize to handle different types of objects.
+This way if we have some problem with loading/saving, we have one place to look for, instead of 10 separate classes.
 ```js
 class DearDiary {
     count = 0;